Marc Montalvo: Career

 Born in Riudoms, Tarragona, Catalonia, Montalvo joined Gimnàstic de Tarragona's youth setup in September 2010, aged eight.
 He was promoted to the farm team CF Pobla de Mafumet in 2021, and made his senior debut on 5 September of that year, starting in a 0–0 Tercera División RFEF away draw against CF Peralada.

 Montalvo made his first team debut with Nàstic on 6 February 2022, coming on a late substitute for Pedro del Campo in a 1–0 Primera División RFEF home win over Real Madrid Castilla.
 He was definitely promoted to the main squad on 5 July, and renewed his contract until 2026 on 16 August.

 Montalvo scored his first senior goal on 29 October 2022, netting Gimnàstic's opener in a 2–1 away win over SD Logroñés.
 He became a regular starter for the club during the season, overtaking del Campo and new signing Ander Gorostidi, forming a duo with Eric Montes.

+On 3 September 2025, after establishing himself as a first-choice, Montalvo renewed his contract with Nàstic until 2028.